aphin1/church_directory_SMJSCP/refined_requirements.md

   - Edit Member (inline or dialog)
   - Delete Member (removes from list before submission)
 - **Member Form**:
-  - All fields from Member structure above
+  - Name (required)
+  - Gender (required dropdown: Male/Female/Other)
+  - Relation (required dropdown)
+    - If "Son-in-law" or "Daughter-in-law" selected:
+      - Additional field appears: "Spouse" (dropdown)
+      - Dropdown populated with family's son/daughter names already added
+      - This links the in-law to the family member for anniversary notifications
+  - Date of Birth (required, DD/MM/YYYY format, year optional)
+    - If year omitted during entry, stored as NULL
+  - Date of Marriage (optional, DD/MM/YYYY format, year optional)
+  - Profession
+  - Email (unique check on blur)
+  - Phone (international format: +XX-XXXXXXXXXX)
   - HOF checkbox (radio button behavior - only one HOF)
-  - Email duplication check on blur
 - **Validation**:
   - At least one member required
   - Exactly one HOF required
   - All required member fields filled
+  - Email uniqueness enforced
+  - Phone accepts international formats with country codes
-- **Display**: List of added members shown in table
+- **Display**: List of added members shown in table (gender not visible in list)
 - **Navigation**: Next enabled when at least one valid member with HOF

 ### Step 3: Add Departed Members (Optional)